You’ve probably received text messages with coupons or two-step verification codes on your phone and noticed that the number texting you looks…short.

 Short codes are good at what they do, but if a business is looking to truly engage with customers then texting from a 10-digit phone number is the way to go.

 Curious about how you can fit two-way texting into your business strategy?
-Check out our free e-Book, The Ultimate Guide to Texting Your Customers for insights on consumer preferences, best practices for TCPA compliance and more!
+Learn how Zipwhip works and check out our free e-Book, The Ultimate Guide to Texting Your Customers for insights on consumer preferences, best practices for TCPA compliance and more!